ducphan122/spring-food-ordering-system/infrastructure/Readme.md

 - docker-compose -f common.yml -f zookeeper.yml up
   - then open terminal in the docker container and run command to check if zookeeper is running: echo ruok | nc localhost 2181
 - docker-compose -f common.yml -f kafka_cluster.yml up
-- docker-compose -f common.yml -f init_kafka.yml up
+- docker-compose -f common.yml -f init_kafka.yml up (run only when kafka topics are not created)

 Steps:
 - after running all dockers, open localhost:9000
 - add cluster with name spring-food-ordering-system, cluster Zookeeper hosts zookeeper:2181

+Note:
+- Create volumes folder: zookeeper/data and zookeeper/transactions, kafka/broker-1, kafka/broker-2, kafka/broker-3 first because if we let docker compose create it, it fails to write into it because of permissions.

 ## Kafka